Proofs on singularity-free solutions and scalarization in nonlinear Einstein-scalar-Gauss-Bonnet cosmology: Introduction

 \subsection{Related Works}

+Singularity-free cosmological solutions have been extensively studied in the physics literature, notably in the works of Starobinsky, Mukhanov, Trodden, Brandenberger, and Hawking and Ellis \cite{Starobinsky1980,Trodden1993,Brandenberger1993,Ellis2003,Hartle1983}.

+Einstein-scalar-Gauss-Bonnet theory occupies a distinguished place in the modified gravity theories.
+A series of works in the physics literature \cite{Antoniadis1994,Rizos1994,Kanti1999,Kanti2015,Kanti2015a,Kawai1999,Sberna2017,Sberna2017a,Hikmawan2016,Kawai1998,Easther1996} have shown that, through asymptotic analysis, linearized arguments, and extensive numerical computations, for some certain choices of coupling functions, ESGB cosmology may exhibit \emph{singularity-free expanding solutions}, as well as \emph{tachyonic instabilities} leading to scalarization, which is originally identified by Damour and Esposito-Far\`ese in scalar-tensor theories \cite{Damour1993,Damour1996}.
+These studies strongly suggest that the Gauss-Bonnet coupling can suppress singularity formation and dynamically generate nontrivial scalar profiles.

-Apart from the references mentioned earlier, Kanti, Rizos and Tamvakis \cite{Kanti1999} extended the work of Rizos and Tamvakis \cite{Rizos1994} to include cases with arbitrary spatial curvature.
+Specificly, Kanti, Rizos and Tamvakis \cite{Kanti1999} extended the work of Rizos and Tamvakis \cite{Rizos1994} to include cases with arbitrary spatial curvature.
+These works established the existence of singularity-free scalar-Gauss-Bonnet cosmologies for a broad class of coupling functions, and considered non-flat FLRW geometries as well, while the novelty of the present work is mathematical in nature: we provide a global-existence proof and explicit bounds for a restricted quadratic-coupling, spatially flat FLRW case.

 Furthermore, in \cite{Kanti2015a,Kanti2015}, they proposed that in early-time Gauss–Bonnet gravity, the contribution of the Ricci scalar is negligible compared to the dominant Gauss–Bonnet term.
 This simplification allows for analytical solutions that effectively approximate the full ESGB theory during the early-time regime.
 Linearized perturbation analyses were carried out in \cite{Sberna2017,Kawai1998,Kawai1999}.

 The linear tachyonic instability is also referred to as the Jeans instability in different physical contexts.
 At the linear level, both instabilities originate from the same underlying mechanism: an effective negative mass squared in the perturbation equations.
 However, their nonlinear evolutions are governed by the underlying physical models, leading to distinct behaviors due to the different nonlinear terms.
 A series of works on the nonlinear Jeans instability have been conducted by one of the authors (see \cite{Liu2022,Liu2022b,Liu2023a,Liu2023b,Liu2024}).